 - Word of Mouth/Socializing – This is crucial to marketing yourself.

 - Daywork/Freelance – When trying to get started in the yachting industry try to obtain Daywork or freelance to learn skills that will be vital to permanent placements aboard yachts.

 - Checking In – Let agencies know your status at least once a week to keep your information fresh in their search engines.
 This means your profile will be pulled more often for consideration on jobs.
 Likewise if you do take a job let the agencies know you are no longer available so you are not accidentally notified.
 We have seen this cost jobs before and do not wish that circumstance on any crew members.

-- Reputation – In the yachting industry your reputation follows you and is constantly evaluated my employers.
+- Reputation – In the yachting industry your reputation follows you and is constantly evaluated by employers.
 How you represent yourself online will be noticed by employers.
-Make sure to stick to your word if you agree to something and if possible request a reference from your employer before leaving their service as this can help you towards another job in the future.
-Unfortunately in this industry gossip can make or break your career so think wisely before acting.
+Make sure to stick to your word if you agree to something and if possible request a reference from your employer before leaving their service as this can help you toward another job in the future.
+Unfortunately, in this industry gossip can make or break your career so think wisely before acting.

 We update our Job List weekly sometime up to three times a week during the busy season.
 Yacht jobs can be viewed on our Positions Page

 .
 If you see a job you are interested in please follow these steps:

 1. Click the Agent's name next to the description of the position.

 2. Let the Agent know your name and contact information.

 3. Copy the job description into the email to the Agent.